A National Memorial for 22 July in Oslo’s New Government Quarter

 Programme for the Preliminary Project

-KORO have developed a programme for the preliminary project that will be an important part of the basis for the competition.
-The programme has multiple aims:
+KORO have developed a programme for the preliminary project that is an important part of the basis for the competition.
+The programme is available as pdf here:

 Contact Us!